adafruit/Adafruit-Perma-Proto-HAT-PCB/README.md

 Format is EagleCAD schematic and board layout

-For more details, check out the product page at
+For more details, check out the product pages at

 -----> https://www.adafruit.com/products/2310
 -----> https://www.adafruit.com/products/2314

+### License

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from Adafruit!

+All text above must be included in any redistribution

-Designed by Adafruit Industries.
+Designed by Limor Fried/Ladyada and Kevin Townsend for Adafruit Industries.
-Creative Commons Attribution, Share-Alike license, check license.txt for more information All text above must be included in any redistribution
+Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution